 Nutbeam, D. (1998).
 Health Promotion Glossary, Health Promotion International, 13.
 349-364.

 Pleasant A. (2011).
 Health Literacy: An opportunity to improve individual, community, and global health.
-Adult Education for Health and Wellness.
+New Directions for Adult and Continuing Education, 130, 43-53.

 Tremblay, M., & Lloyd, M. (2010).
 Physical literacy measurement: The missing piece.
 Physical & Health Education Journal, 76(5), 26-30.